 Long known as a palate-pleaser, Detroit’s Eastern Market is now pleasing to palettes of a much different kind.
 Over the past four years, an astounding visual transformation has been taking place in the historic district.
-Already worth a visit as one of the oldest and largest year-round markets in the country, it is now a veritable 24-hour gallery, open to any who choose to drive or stroll the streets that surround the shops and sheds.
+It is already worth a visit, as one of the oldest and largest year-round markets in the country.
+Now, it is also a veritable 24-hour gallery.
+One that is open to any person who chooses to drive or stroll the streets surrounding the shops and sheds.
 Murals abound.

 Over the past four years, Detroit-based fine art publisher, 1xRUN and Eastern Market Corporation have worked with incredible artists from around the corner and across the globe to produce more than 125 original works of art in the Eastern Market District.
 In fact, it’s hard to see them all in just one trip, which makes visiting the market on a regular basis even more fun than it used to be.

 Touring the Murals

 Each year the place vibrates with life and artistic passion during Murals in the Market, a September feast for the senses.
 Fear not, if you missed the event this year, because in many ways it is easier to check out the murals on days when it doesn’t feel like everyone in the city is also there.
 This map can help you take a self-guided walking tour of the most recent installations.

 If you prefer more guidance, the talented and well-informed team at Feet on the Street tours is happy to guide you past the murals and through the market.
 They have a variety of public tours available, or you may contact them about creating a private tour for just your group.

 With the growing season coming to a close it is worth noting that the public market, which can be found in Sheds 2-6, is open only during the following times:

 Saturday Market: Year-round, 6am – 4 pm